golemfactory/golem-js/README.md

 ### Running integration tests

 Both test cases for the nodejs environment and the browser (cypress) require preparation of a test environment of the golem network with providers and all the necessary infrastructure.
-[Goth](https://github.com/golemfactory/goth) framework is used for this purpose..
+[Goth](https://github.com/golemfactory/goth) framework is used for this purpose.

 To enable integration testing, you need to ensure that `python -m goth` is executable.
 Therefore, you must first install [Goth](https://github.com/golemfactory/goth) according to the instructions described in the readme of the project.